 CDPH strongly recommends that all persons eligible to receive COVID-19 vaccines receive them at the first opportunity.
-Currently, people under 16 are not eligible for the vaccine since trials for that group are still underway.
+COVID-19 vaccination is recommended for everyone aged 12 years and older in the United States for the prevention of coronavirus disease 2019 (COVID-19) according to the CDC.